 - 3. "Administrative Controls" are policies and work rules used to prevent exposure.
-Examples include: - · Increasing the space between workers; - Slowing production speed to accommodate fewer workers at a time; - · Disinfecting procedures for specific operations; - Not shaking out soiled laundry; - Employee training; - Identify and prioritize job functions that are essential for continuous operations; - · Cross-train employees to ensure critical operations can continue during worker absence; - Limit the use of shared workstations; - Post signs reminding employees of respiratory etiquette, masks, handwashing; - Rearrange traffic flow to allow for one-way walking paths; - · Provide clearly designated entrance and exits; - · Provide additional short breaks for handwashing and cleaning; - · Establishing pods or cohorts working on same shift;
+Examples include: - Disinfecting procedures for specific operations; - · Not shaking out soiled laundry; - Employee training; - Identify and prioritize job functions that are essential for continuous operations; - Cross-train employees to ensure critical operations can continue during worker absence; - · Limit the use of shared workstations; - Post signs reminding of respiratory etiquette, masks, handwashing; - Rearrange traffic flow to allow for one-way walking paths; - · Provide clearly designated entrance and exits; - Provide additional short breaks for handwashing and cleaning; - · Establishing pods or cohorts working on same shift; - · Prohibit eating and drinking in the work area; - · Do not handle cash: - Require appointments and do not accept walk-in customers; - · Clean equipment prior to handoff; - · Limit attendance of in-person meetings (pre-shift meeting and safety meetings).
+Host the meetings outdoors; - Develop procedure for curb-side product pick up that is contactless; - Develop, communicate, and enforce a protocol for customers to wear face coverings; - · Conduct customer health screening upon their arrival or over the phone before their arrival.

-Subject to d changes based d on operations and circu mstances surrounding the ir nfectious disease, the f ollowin specific adr ministrative co ntrols are antici oated to b oe used:
+Subject to changes based on operations and circumstances surrounding the infectious disease, the following specific administrative controls are anticipated to be used:

-· Administrative Controls Utilized/Location: 10.
-Personal Protective Equipment (PPE) are devices like eye protection, face shields, respirators,, and gloves that protect the wearer from infection.
+Administrative Controls Utilized/Location: 4.
+Personal Protective Equipment (PPE) are devices like eye protection, face shields, respirators, and gloves that protect the wearer from infection.
 PPE will be provided, used and maintained in a sanitary and reliable condition at no cost to the employee.
 The PPE provided to an employee will be based on a hazard assessment for the workplace.
-PPE Required - Activity Involved/Location: 1 The use of respiratory protection, e.g. an N95 filtering facepiece respirator, requires compliance with the OSHA Respiratory Protection Standard 29 CFR 1910.134 or temporary respiratory protection requirements OSHA allows for during the infectious disease outbreak.
+The following PPE that are anticipated to be used are in the following table: PPE Required - Activity Involved/Location: 1 The use of respiratory protection, e.g. an N95 filtering facepiece respirator, requires compliance with the OSHA Respiratory Protection Standard 29 CFR 1910.134 or temporary respiratory protection requirements OSHA allows for during the infectious disease outbreak.
 2 Respirators with exhalation valves will release exhaled droplets from the respirators.
 Respirators are designed to protect the wearer.
 Surgical masks and face coverings, which are not respirators, are designed to protect others, not the wearer.